Modeling Light Signals Using Data from the First Pulsed Neutron Source Program at the DUNE Vertical Drift ColdBox Test Facility at CERN Neutrino Platform: Calibration and Event Selection

 \subsection{Photon to Peak ADC Calibration in MC}

 As described in Sec.~\ref{sec:adc2pe}, the number of photoelectrons in data is derived from the peak ADC after applying an ADC to PE scale factor.
 The Fluka simulation provides the number of photons generated in a typical neutron event.
-These photons are summed and convoluted with the single photoelectron template obtained from LED calibration runs.
+These photons are summed and then convolved with the single photoelectron templates (Fig.~\ref{fig:SPEtemplate}) obtained from LED calibration runs.
 The peak ADC is then used to calculate the number of photoelectrons, as consistently performed in data.
-This factor is found to be 0.3, close to the fast component of LAr scintillation light.
+The fraction of the measured PE from the amplitude in the simulation relative to the total detected simulated photons is 0.3, consistent with the fast component of LAr scintillation light.